tomhorak21/tomhorak21.github.io/_publications/2016/towards-x-surface.md

 ---

 ## Cross-Surface Workshop
-This workshop paper was presented by Wolfgang Büschel at the 2016 Cross-Surface Workshop at ACM CHI 2016 conference.
+This workshop paper was presented by Wolfgang Büschel at the [2016 Cross-Surface Workshop](http://cross-surface.com/chi2016/) at ACM CHI 2016 conference.
-TODO: Link